Skip to content

 Julie Roberts, star of Eat, Pray, Love (Source: John Matthew Smith)

 After settling in the city, Liz frequents a café in Piazza Navona for her morning coffee.
-She, then, walks around the Piazza, admiring the beautiful Fiumu Fountain.
+She then walks around the Piazza, admiring the beautiful Fiumu Fountain.

-Later on, we see her sitting on a bench in Piazza Navona, right outside the Sant’Agnese in Agone church, eating ice cream.
+Later, we see her sitting on a bench in Piazza Navona, right outside the Sant’Agnese in Agone church, eating ice cream.

 The Tourist: Drama in Venice